mario-ciava/AI-Audit-Framework/README.md

 print(orch.run_system_tests())
 ```

-Alternatively, you can use the minimal CLI:
+Alternatively, you can use the minimal CLI (global options `--policy-profile` or `--policy-config` apply to every command):

 ```bash
 # Run deterministic test suite